Summer Internships at Wellesley College Botanic Gardens 2015

 This internship is open to all current Wellesley College students who will be returning to campus for the following academic year.
 The primary requirement is a love for plants.
 Preference is given to students who have taken BISC 108 or have other botanical or horticultural experience.
 There may be one or two Dorothy Thorndike interns per academic year.

-Applications are closed for the 2014-15 academic year.
+Applications are not yet open for the 2015-16 academic year.